Civil Partnership Dissolution

-It is important to remember that the Dissolution Order will not resolve any financial commitments you may have from the civil partnership.
+It is important to remember.
+The Dissolution Order will not resolve any financial commitments you may have from the civil partnership.
 You will need to make a financial application to the Court to resolve these issues and sever any financial ties you have to your ex-partner.
-If you are both in agreement as to how the finances are to be divided, you can apply to the Court for a Financial Consent Order.
+If you are both in agreement as to how the finances are to be divided.
+Then you can apply to the Court for a Financial Consent Order.

 We can assist you with this.
-If you cannot reach an agreement, you may want to instruct Ashmans Solicitors to negotiate a financial agreement for you or make an application to court if this is appropriate.
+If you cannot reach an agreement, you may want to instruct Ashmans Solicitors to negotiate a financial agreement for you or make an application to court.
+Only if this is appropriate in the circumstance and that you are comfortable with the decision.
 If children are involved, you’ll want to ensure that their wellbeing is protected, too.
-Our legal experts will answer all of the questions you may have, providing advice and support to make the process easier.
+Our legal experts will answer all of the questions you may have.
+Always providing advice and support to make the process easier.